withastro/astro/packages/integrations/cloudflare/README.md

 This optional flag enables the Astro dev server to populate environment variables and the Cloudflare Request Object, avoiding the need for Wrangler.

--  `local`: environmental variables are available, but the request object is populated from a static placeholder value.
+-  `local`: environment variables are available, but the request object is populated from a static placeholder value.
-- `remote`: environmental variables and the live, fetched request object are available.
+- `remote`: environment variables and the live, fetched request object are available.
 - `off`: the Astro dev server will populate neither environment variables nor the request object.
 Use Wrangler to access Cloudflare bindings and environment variables.

 ```js